ibm-cloud-docs/Cloudant/api/search.md

 ```
 {: codeblock}

-You might use the JavaScript '`typeof`' function to implement the guard clause test.
+You might use the JavaScript `typeof` function to implement the guard clause test.
 If the field exists *and* has the expected type,
 the correct type name is returned,
 so the guard clause test succeeds and it is safe to use the index function.